senthilneutranlab/senthilneutranlab.github.io/pages/joinus.md

 > Oh, do you already have, or are you about to receive, a master's degree?
 We actively seek qualified **graduate students** through our [structured PhD program](https://www.nccs.res.in/Career) and [JRF openings](https://www.nccs.res.in/Career).

-> **Postdoctoral candidates** should directly write to Dr. Senthil to learn more about ongoing project directions and opportunities.
+> **Postdoctoral candidates** should directly write to Senthil to learn more about ongoing project directions and opportunities.

 ## Contact